WordOps/docs.wordops.net/docs/guides/migration-from-easyengine.md

 #### Manually editing site configuration

-You can edit sites configuration with the command :
+You can edit sites configuration with the command:

 ```bash
 wo site edit site.tld